glenkleidon/JSON-ND/README.md

 Many languages styles support the option of non-nullable data-type: this may or may not be explict.
 So how this is implemented in JSON-ND will often dependend on the language style.

-For example the _int_ type in C# is explicitly not nullable, so in this case where the language style is specified, the _required_ qualtified would not be needed.
+For example the _int_ type in C# is explicitly not nullable, so in this case where the language style is specified, the _required_ keyword is redundant and can be omitted.

 ### Defining Methods and Remote Methods (RPCs)
 Because the JSON String type has no character format restrcitions, JSON-ND allows for a method call to be conveyed exactly as it is defined in the language style.

-So, when defining a **method** JSON-ND allows two forms: and **_inline-method_** form and a **_method-delegate_** form.
+So, when defining a **method** JSON-ND allows two forms: an **_inline-method_** form and a **_method-delegate_** form.

 #### In-line form
-For example using Pascal Style, a simple method for adding two integers could be defined as part of a complex data-type as an in-line form:
+Using Pascal Style, a simple method for adding two integers could be defined as part of a complex data-type as an in-line form:
 ```
  {
    "mathObject:Interface [